ibm-cloud-docs/Cloudant/local/maintenance.md

    c.
 If any messages are returned, make sure that the shards have enough copies in live nodes before you replace the node.

-   Weatherreport is a command line application that provides information about the status of an {{site.data.keyword.cloudant_short_notm}} node or cluster.
+   Weather report is a command line application that provides information about the status of an {{site.data.keyword.cloudant_short_notm}} node or cluster.
 It's useful in troubleshooting cluster issues, such as increased latencies, low disk space, or node failures.
-For more information about Weatherreport, see [Monitor cluster health with Weatherreport](/docs/Cloudant?topic=Cloudant-diagnose-troubleshoot#monitor-cluster-health-with-weatherreport).
+For more information about Weather report, see [Monitor cluster health with Weather report](/docs/Cloudant?topic=Cloudant-diagnose-troubleshoot#monitor-cluster-health-with-weatherreport).
    {: note}

 2. If the node is running, stop any services that are running on the node and shut it down.